Sciura: Sciura, snob effect and manifestation in media

 'Sciura' has been found in fashion, Films, Theatres, literature and in television for over a decade.
-The fashion world especially adopted the classical features of the ‘Sciura’ and from a 60-year-old Isabella Rossellini starring in the Bulgari advertisement in 2012 to Lauren Hutton closing the Bottega Veneta show together with Gigi Hadid in 2017, the fashion world the fashion world is adopting more and more to the dressing codes of the elders.
+The fashion world especially adopted the classical features of the ‘Sciura’ and from a 60-year-old Isabella Rossellini starring in the Bulgari advertisement in 2012 to Lauren Hutton closing the Bottega Veneta show together with Gigi Hadid in 2017, the fashion world is adopting more and more to the dressing codes of the elders.

 The ‘Sciura’ prefers exclusive, unusual and unique goods, which is called showing a snob appeal.
 How they are dressing is a way to communicate the status in a silent but effective way, where a high price also means high quality.
 The goods often have high value, but low practical value and the rarer the item is, the higher the snob value will be.
-They are influencing our contemporary society with the so called snob effect which is making the ‘Sciurastyle' grow and can therefore be seen many brands at the moment.
+They are influencing our contemporary society with the so-called snob effect which is making the ‘Sciurastyle' grow and can therefore be seen many brands at the moment.
 Brands like Balenciaga, Marc Jacobs, Prada and Gucci bring back its classic cuts and embraces the snob appeal.

 Sciura as influencer

 The ‘Sciure’ appearance in social media is increasing rapidly.
 Through the Instagram profile Sciuraglam the ‘Sciura’ has become famous to the wider public.
-The Instagram account with has over 205 K followers (July 2021) is a dedication to these elderly fashionistas that quickly became a phenomenon.
+The Instagram account with has over 310K followers (March 2024) is a dedication to these elderly fashionistas that quickly became a phenomenon.
 The account captures real life Street Style photographs of the Sciura's moments of everyday life in the city of Milan.
 There is a presence of humor and sarcasm in the Instagram account, although it is strongly implied that the ‘Sciura’ is to be adored and iconized.
 A stereotypical post in Sciuraglam would be a photograph of a lady who will do grocery shopping in her Chanel suit or taking the tram with her Hermès Birkin bag in hand.
 The pictures that are seen on Sciuraglam are pictures both taken by the owner of the Instagram account but also pictures sent by the Sciura's themselves, honored and eager to be featured on the page.

 Sciura in real life

 Cecilia Matteucci Lavarini is a "Sciura-character" that often features in the Instagram account Sciuraglam.
-In her own Instagram account she describes herself as a "Haute Couture and Oriental Costume Collector.
+In her own Instagram account she describes herself as an "Haute Couture and Oriental Costume Collector.
 Enthusiastic supporter of concert, opera and ballet..".